15 Signs of a Clingy Partner & How to Stop Being Clingy

 9. Take time to focus on yourself

-Sometimes, no matter how much you try, you may be unable to become less clingy in a relationship.
+Sometimes, no matter how much you try, you may be unable to become less clingy.
 If your clinginess has started to harm your relationship, it is not a bad idea to move away from it and take some time to focus on yourself.

 10. Seek the help of a professional